textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### NGINX, MySQL, PHP-FPM

-Textpattern runs faster on current mainline versions of NGINX, MySQL and PHP than end-of-life'd legacy versions.
-Typically, an existing production NGINX web server with MySQL (or equivalent drop-in replacement) and PHP-FPM with appropriate extensions as listed in the [system requirements](https://textpattern.com/about/119/system-requirements) is enough to run Textpattern.
+Textpattern runs faster on current mainline versions of Nginx, MySQL and PHP than end-of-life'd legacy versions.
+Typically, an existing production Nginx web server with MySQL (or equivalent drop-in replacement) and PHP-FPM with appropriate extensions as listed in the [system requirements](https://textpattern.com/about/119/system-requirements) is enough to run Textpattern.

-The method of enabling PHP-FPM extensions varies between versions of PHP-FPM and NGINX, and also across operating systems.
+The method of enabling PHP-FPM extensions varies between versions of PHP-FPM and Nginx, and also across operating systems.
 Refer to the system requirements above and contact your web hosting provider if you have queries.

-Modifications to the NGINX server block may be required as directives in `.htaccess` are ignored and not processed by NGINX.
+Modifications to the Nginx server block may be required as directives in `.htaccess` are ignored and not processed by Nginx.
 Take the following example NGINX `server` configuration with `upstream`'d' PHP-FPM:

 ```nginxconf
 upstream php-fpm {